Updated:

 engine and figuring out how the fuel system operated the engine was then

-completely restored.
-I remember the first time I seen the little engine run I knew I wanted one.
-I had never seen a two cycle engine that would
+engine run I knew I had to have one.
+I never seen a two cycle engine that would

-start so easy run so good and was not loud and noisy.
+start so easy, run so good and was not loud and noisy.
 It would idle down

 and run as slow as a four cycle engine and you could even reverse the direction the engine

-is running with out stopping the engine.
+was running with out stopping the engine.
 Changing the direction is done

-by slowing the engine to a very slow idle then advancing or retarding
+by slowing the engine to a very slow idle turning the ignition off and

-back on.
+quickly advancing the timing then turning the ignition back on.
 This made the engine kick back in the opposite direction in

 Some time between 1997 and 1998 I came across a 3hp Detroit that was for sale at our local